jjlee/git-meld-index/README.md

 A. Because that would not allow using the "Copy to right" feature of meld (on e.g. untracked or modified files).

+Q. How can I abort my changes?

+A. Type Control-C at the command line from which you launched `git meld-index`.
+I'm not sure how one does something similar with vimdiff (which is a terminal application): if you know, let me know.

 John Lee, 2015-06
 jjl@pobox.com